MetaJT/PageReplacementAlgorithms/README.md

 To complete this assignment

 ## How it works
-- The main function calls for the `PageReplacement class` to access the different page replacement algorithms.
+- In `main.py` we call for the `PageReplacement class` to access the different page replacement algorithms.
-- In the `main.py` file each of the algorithms are called and will display their results accordingly in the terminal.
+- In `main.py` each of the algorithms are called and will display their results accordingly in the terminal.

 ## Quick Start
 ```